Skusmirek/capstone_goosePunch/README.md

 ## Installation
-### Goose Punch will be started simply by opening index.html
+### Goose Punch will not be using Node.
+So you can either just open index.html or using the following Render link to access the game: https://goose-punch.onrender.com/